bendicsekb/openfoodfacts_datamart/README.md

 ![UML Screen Shot](https://github.com/bendicsekb/openfoodfacts_datamart/blob/main/images/UML_OpenFoodFacts-UML.png)

 In the process of completing the given task, we created UML diagram.
 It represent the structure of our schema.
 It consists of 2 cubes (product and product version).
 Product cubes has an measure number of products, product version cube – number of versions.
 Cubes are described by 5 dimensions (date, barcode, contributor, nutrition and pnns).
+First, we identified the necessary measures for the problem at hand, and then the dimensions.
+Then we created the 2 cubes with the shared and not shared dimensions and assigned measures.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>